Meet the T-Hawks

 VR – Virtual Reality.
 It isn’t really future technology, it’s available and used already but it is its potential for tourism that I find so exciting.
 I believe it offers the most emotive and engaging marketing tool to date.
 It allows those that can’t travel for whatever reason whether it’s financial or physical, to experience other destinations, which opens up the world to a whole new audience.
 It’s so good on so many levels.

 Any place off the map.
-I enjoy cities but crave natural landscapes with ocean views or open plains, mountains and wildlife to see experienced with my husband.
+I enjoy cities but crave natural landscapes with ocean views or open plains, mountains and wildlife to see experiences with my husband.

 When I grew up I wanted to fly aeroplanes.
 I’m still hoping to grow up one day so that I can still do that.